Questions about this policy should be directed to the Office of the Dean of Students at 765-285-1545.

 In cases where a student is not responsive, students and university employees shall upon notice call 911 immediately.

-In cases where a student has attempted suicide or other serious act of self-harm (e.g., interrupted attempts, rehearsal of suicide), students and university employees shall upon notice call 911 for EMS/police response.
+In cases where a student has attempted harm to self or others (e.g., interrupted suicide attempts, rehearsal of suicide, threats of violence to others), students and university employees shall upon notice call 911 for EMS/police response.

 Risk Assessment Protocol

-In cases where a student exhibits suicide ideation or other less imminent and urgent self-harm behavior [suicide ideation can range from fleeting thoughts to extensive planning] students and university employees shall assess the situation once notified and take appropriate action.
-Appropriate action will at a minimum include notifying an employee authorized to implement the remaining protocol and may include calling 911 for EMS/police response or the Counseling Center for assistance.
-Employees authorized to implement the remaining protocol include:
+In cases where a student exhibits less imminent or less urgent behavior, students should notify a university employee.
+University employees shall assess the situation and take appropriate action.
+Appropriate action will at a minimum include submitting a Person of Concern report and may include calling 911 for EMS/police response, or contacting the Counseling Center or Office of the Dean of Students for guidance.

 Contact with Family

-The Vice President for Student Affairs and Enrollment Services & Dean of Students or designee is authorized to contact designated emergency contacts or family members directly on behalf of the university in cases involving student death, serious suicide attempts, and hospitalization for emotional distress.
+The Dean of Students or designee is authorized to contact designated emergency contacts or family members directly on behalf of the university in cases involving student death, serious health and safety concerns, and/or hospitalization.
 Faculty and other employees should not contact family members directly on behalf of the University in these cases.